Satyams45/Bestbuy-staff-service/README.md

 ![image](https://github.com/user-attachments/assets/4bad76e9-50e2-48a8-80ff-f6c5e1e7b56f)

-## 🧪 Issues Faced
+##  Issues Faced
-- Needed to expose FastAPI on correct port for AKS
+- can not commit the file...facing problem in vscode

-- Docker tag mismatch resolved with `latest` naming convention
+otherthen that allworking